thiviyanT/IntelliGraphs/README.md

 ### TODO
 * Ask Paul: Do we want to register this with Zenodo.
 If so, add DOI badge here.
 * Ask Paul: How to generate dataset metadata?
 Is it needed?
+* Ask Paul: Where to put the dataset so that it lasts?
+(Zenodo, GitHub, etc.)
 * Ask Peter/Paul: Do we want to make it available on PyPI?
 If so, add badge here.
+* Make GitHub repo anonymous

 IntelliGraphs is a collection of graph datasets for benchmarking generative models for knowledge graphs.
 These are graphs that are generated according to first order logic rules.